 AKA what you need to know before spending your hard earned cash.

-Dash cams are mostly used to keep you as safe as possible in the event of a crash or unfortunate road rage incident.
+Dash cams are mainly used to keep you as safe as possible in the event of a crash or unfortunate road rage incident.

-That said, there are people who enjoy editing their dash cam footage from tours and rides to share with friends and family.
+That said, some people enjoy editing their dashcam footage from tours and rides to share with friends and family.
 If you fall into this category, consider buying a setup that supports larger format SD cards so you can capture long rides.